Hajdenko/hajden_holograms/README.md

 ## <b>Features</b>
 - Usage depends on the hologram count (0.01-0.03ms per hologram)
+- Usage 0.0ms when no holograms are shown
 - Configurable
 - Easy to Use
 - Free